pop-ecx/zfetch/README.md

 You can also download pre-built binaries from the releases page

-> This is still in beta, so feel free to contribute to it by checking out the [contribution guide](https://github.com/pop-ecx/zfetch/blob/master/CONTRIBUTING.md)
+> This is still in beta, alot to still do, so feel free to contribute to it by checking out the [contribution guide](https://github.com/pop-ecx/zfetch/blob/master/CONTRIBUTING.md)